rojo-arroz/rojo-arroz/README.md

 # 👋 Hey, I'm Bradley Rice sometimes known as "Rojo", sometimes "Arroz", "Ricecake", "Rice-pilaf", "Rice-a-roni", "Rice -..." well you get the jist

 🎖️ Active Duty Ranger | ⚙️ Aspiring Mechanical Engineer
-- Learning wizardry to harness the power of letters & symbols to conjure intelligent systems 🔮
+- Learning wizardry to harness the power of letters & symbols to conjure intelligent systems. 🔮
 - I'm into engineering and tech.
 Blending discipline with innovation. ⚖️

 ---